CCI's clinical research team have published over 200 peer-reviewed journal articles and books about mental disorders and

 CCI Senior Clinical Psychologist and Professor of Psychology Peter McEvoy has published several informative articles about mental disorders and their treatment on the Conversation, a media outlet that publishes educational articles written by Australian academics.

-Beginning November 2019, in the section below we will post brief overviews and links to recent research publications and presentations involving CCI staff.
+In the section below are brief overviews and links to recent research publications and presentations involving CCI staff.
 We started posting these summaries in November 2019.